FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 -----

 I think before we get started on anything, we need to address the elephant in the room.
 Your computer specs will determine your ability to VTube and stream in general.
-It's important to note that just because you can play a game without issues normally, your computer may not be able to handle running the same game, having VTubing software running, and streaming at the same time.

 While this section can be a bit technical, I will try my best to explain things as easily as possible so that people who aren't familiar with computers can understand.

 ## What is the Minimum Computer Specs for VTubing/Streaming?
 The long answer is it depends based on what type of VTuber model you plan on using and what games you intend on streaming.
 Multiple factors (namely your CPU, RAM, and GPU) will determine whether or not certain games will run smoothly on your computer.
-One thing to keep in mind is that your computer will need to **exceed** the minimum requirements of the games you intend on playing in order to account for VTubing and streaming software running as well.
+It's important to note that your computer will need to **exceed** the minimum requirements of the games you intend on playing in order to account for VTubing and streaming software running as well.

 The short answer is that I would recommend **at least**: